 Dr. Ellinwood has longstanding research experience with the mucopolysaccharidosis and mucolipidosis disorders.
 He is the Chief Scientific Officer at the National MPS Society, where he guides research to benefit patients.
 He has an over two decades long association with the Society.
 He is a Professor Emeritus (Iowa State University), where he conducted basic and applied research on the neuropathic MPSs.
 He has experience mentoring colleagues from the level of undergraduate to the professoriate.

-Escolar, Maria, MD, MS
+Maria Escolar, MD, MS

-Maria Escolar, MD, MS is a pioneer in clinical trials design and is currently leading the development of gene therapy for Krabbe disease as Chief Medical Officer at Forge Biologics.
-She is also a tenured Professor of Pediatrics at University of Pittsburgh, with more than 20 years of experience as a practicing clinician and over 95 publications, garnering international recognition for her work in neurodevelopment of children with leukodystrophies, mucopolysaccharidosis and other genetic, neurodegenerative conditions.
+Dr. Escolar is Chief Medical Officer at Forge Biologics, a Professor of Pediatrics at the University of Pittsburgh, and Founder of the Program for the Study of Neurodevelopment in Rare Disorders (NDRD) at UPMC Children’s Hospital of Pittsburgh.
+She has more than 25 years of experience as a practicing clinician and researcher and is internationally known for her work in neurodevelopment of children with leukodystrophies, mucopolysaccharidosis and other genetic neurodegenerative conditions.

-Fuller, Maria, PhD
+Maria Fuller, PhD

 Professor Maria Fuller received her PhD from the University of Adelaide in gene therapy.
 Following post-doctoral studies in lysosomal disorders, then leading her own research group, she established a Translational Unit as a forum for moving research outcomes into practice.
 Currently, as the Clinical Scientist of the National Referral Laboratory, her main role is the provision of diagnostic services for the Australian population, notably for lysosomal disorders, underpinned by an active research and teaching program.